cabforum/smime/SBR.md

 #### 3.2.4.2 Validation of individual identity

-All identity attributes of the Individual to be included in the Certificate must be validated.
+The CA or RA SHALL validate all identity attributes of the Individual to be included in the Certificate.

 If the evidence has an explicit validity period, the CA MUST verify that the time of the identity validation is within this validity period.
 In context this can include the valid from and valid to attributes of a digital signature certificate or date of expiry of an identity document.